-Thread depth control, consistent hole to hole size, elimination of roof cutting, and re tapping when necessary.
+Thread depth control, consistent hole-to-hole size, elimination of roof cutting, and retapping when necessary are important factors in tapping.

-If the CNC machine programmed as g84 tapping cycle is operated manually, does it mean that rigid tapping can be carried out?
+Question: If a CNC machine programmed with the G84 tapping cycle is operated manually, does it mean that rigid tapping can be performed?

-Be careful!
-The data provided by the machine tool must indicate whether the machine tool has “synchronous” or “rigid” tapping.
+Beware!
+The machine tool data must indicate whether the machine tool has “synchronous” or “rigid” tapping capabilities.

 7) Selection of tool handle

-– CNC machine tool with fixed tapping cycle
+- CNC machine tool with a fixed tapping cycle

 8) Tool handle maintenance

-Proper tool holder maintenance can ensure the machining of high-quality threads and the service life of taps.
+Proper tool holder maintenance is crucial for producing high-quality threads and extending the service life of taps.

-- The internal mechanism should be free of chips and debris
+The internal mechanism should be kept free of chips and debris.

-- Lubricate frequently to ensure flexible movement of components and prevent rust
+Lubricate regularly to ensure smooth movement of components and prevent rust.

-- Test the tool handle frequently, especially when using water-soluble coolant
+Frequently check the tool handle, especially when using water-soluble coolants.

 1) Excessive thread